 - Level of education

-But an employer's efforts to hire across these (and numerous other) groups does not equal inclusion.
-In fact, we might think of inclusion as the evolution of diversity.
+But an employer's efforts to hire across these (and numerous other) groups does not inherently equal inclusion.
+In fact, a far more productive conversation might frame the notion of inclusion as the evolution of diversity.

 “Diversity often comes first and is about getting the right mix in the workplace.
 It recognizes the need for different voices and viewpoints to be present within the company.
 Inclusion is more about what you do with that diversity once you have it on your team…[it] is the extent to which all employees feel like they belong in the organization.”